 The video's unexpected success - and the vocal criticism that it also triggered - resulted in the very public, naked, ranting breakdown of the group's founder and frontman Jason Russell.

 That, plus the failure of their hashtags to stop Kony, meant the American clicktivists largely lost interest while Kony and the LRA continued their depredations.

-In 2017, the US military announced it was wrapping up the mission against the LRA, saying its operations had "been reduced to irrelevance".
+In 2017, the US military announced it is wrapping up operations against the LRA, saying it has "been reduced to irrelevance".

 The same year the Ugandan army began withdrawing its troops from the Central African Republic.